Babtsov/learning/git/README.md

-git clean -i                | remove the files that are not being tracked in the working directory. git branch                  | to check what branch we are on. git checkout branch_name    | to change branch git merge branch_name       | merge branch_name with the current branch (the current branch is the recieving branch) git branch -d branch_name   | delete a branch
+git clean -i                | remove the files that are not being tracked in the working directory. git branch                  | to check what branch we are on. git checkout branch_name    | to change branch git checkout -b branch_name | creates and changes to the new branch git merge branch_name       | merge branch_name with the current branch (the current branch is the recieving branch) git branch -d branch_name   | delete a branch